 What is the best monitor for remote work in 2026?

-The best monitor for remote work in 2026 is the Dell UltraSharp U2723QE ($629).
-It offers 4K resolution, exceptional 98% DCI-P3 color accuracy, built-in USB-C hub with 90W laptop charging, and a KVM switch for controlling multiple devices.
-After testing 14 monitors, it provided the best combination of image quality, connectivity, and ergonomics.
+The best monitor for remote work in 2026 for many laptop workers is the Dell UltraSharp U2723QE.
+It offers 4K resolution, strong color coverage, a built-in USB-C hub with laptop charging, and a KVM switch for controlling multiple devices.

 Is a 4K monitor worth it for work?

-Yes, a 4K monitor is worth it for work if you read text for 6+ hours daily.
-4K resolution provides 4x the pixels of 1080p, resulting in sharper text that reduces eye strain by up to 25%.
+Yes, a 4K monitor can be worth it for work if you read text for long stretches.
 The benefit is most noticeable on 27-inch or larger screens.
-However, 1440p is sufficient for general office work and costs 30-40% less.
+However, 1440p is sufficient for many office workflows and can be a better value.

 What size monitor is best for working from home?